EmiCB/History-Simulation-Simulator/README.md

 [Grab the local IP (IPv4) of the host computer](https://www.avast.com/c-how-to-find-ip-address) and put that into the client's IP fields!

 ### Clients on Different Networks?
 Check out [this guide on port forwarding](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) and use the port 7777!
+Then put your public IP address into the client's IP fields (you can find this by searching "What's my IP" on your browser).

 ## Final Version Planned / Possible Features